 Have you ever heard of the missionary meeting?
 Along with the social meeting, this is a vital and long-forgotten part of our Adventist heritage.
 We only recently discovered it in Sister White’s writings ourselves!
 So, here is a compilation of the quotes we found on the subject.
-W pray that resuming these meetings will help us revive the missionary spirit as we restore gospel order, which not only includes the disciplining of members but their continually working together in service.
+We pray that resuming these meetings will help us revive the missionary spirit as we restore gospel order, which not only includes the disciplining of members but their continually working together in service.

 Selections on the Proper Use of the Missionary Meeting